Electrical & Environmental Mechanic I - A-10

 Davis Monthan Afb Arizona United States

-Maintains A-10 weapon systems in accordance with technical data requirements.
+Maintains and repairs electrical/environmental systems and components in accordance with technical data requirements.
 Performs tasks under minimum supervision.
-Coordinates maintenance activities with Mechanic II shop personnel as required.
+Coordinates maintenance activities with Mechanic II Electrical shop personnel as required.

 Complies with the requirements of the FOD prevention, housekeeping, tool control, environmental and safety programs.